Modesto, California: Downtown revitalization

 As of the 2000s, downtown Modesto (DOMO) has new attractions including the Gallo Center for the Arts and the new Downtown Plaza adjacent to Modesto Centre Plaza.
 Downtown Modesto has lost the Hotel Covell, the art deco Strand Theatre, and the Sears building.

-The historic streets of 10th and 11th streets that were the original locations of the cruising featured in American Graffiti have been designated by the City of Modesto as the Historic Cruise Route.
+Historic 10th and 11th streets, which were the original locations of the cruising featured in American Graffiti, have been designated by the City of Modesto as the Historic Cruise Route.
 This is now a tourist walk with information about Modesto's music, car and Graffiti culture.

 In 2014, the Walk of Fame was launched on the Historic Cruise Route with markers celebrating classic legends like George Lucas, Gene Winfield, Bart Bartoni and others.

 Classic Community Murals was launched by Modesto magazine ModestoView and the Peer Recovery Art Center to create a series of large scale murals celebrating the Modesto Classic Graffiti heritage.
 Many of these are on the Cruise Route.

 New business incentives have been created to enhance facades, signage, and permitting.
-A promenade is being designed to create a special entertainment zone along the corridor between the Modesto Centre Plaza and the Gallo Center for the Arts and the adjacent core streets of 10th, 11th and J Streets.
+A promenade is being designed to create a special entertainment zone along the corridor between the Modesto Centre Plaza and the Gallo Center for the Arts and the adjacent core streets of 10th, 11th and J streets.

 Geography

-The city is located on the Tuolumne River and near the Stanislaus River.
+Modesto is located in the center of the Central Valley surrounded by the Coastal Ranges and the Sierra Nevada, and close by, the numerous farmlands that produce a majority of several crops for the United States.
+There are also grassy and tree-filled preserves nearby.
+The city is in between the Tuolumne River and the nearby Stanislaus River.
 There is a small creek named Dry Creek, which is badly polluted by agricultural runoff and is adjacent to several parks.
 Rivers and lakes near Waterford are accessible for a kayak, or small motorboat, and there are several points of public access.
 This access was given as part of a government plan when hydroelectric power dams were installed upstream for flood control, irrigation, and electric power generation.
 The nearest large open seaport is the Port of Stockton, used for oceangoing ships that transport goods, particularly cement, fertilizer, and agricultural products, from California to overseas.